imagej/imagej.github.io/_pages/plugins/trackmate/actions/trackmate-extrack.md

 The process relies on maximum-likelihood estimation (MLE) and uses the values entered manuall as a starting guess.
 ExxTrack is relatively robust, so if the starting values are not too far off, the MLE should converge.
 The estimation can be long; with thes 400 tracks it takes about 1 minute on my 2021 workstation, but the starting values were close.
-We took advantage of multi-threading to speed up the iterations so ou should hear the fan in your computer making noise.
+We took advantage of multi-threading to speed up the iterations so you should hear the fan in your computer making noise.

 Here are the estimates I obtained: